yogeshdarji99/mesos/3rdparty/libprocess/README.md

 Objects like `Future` allow attaching callbacks that get executed _synchronously_ on certain events, such as the completion of a future (e.g., `Future::then` and `Future::onReady`) or the failure of a future (e.g., `Future::onFailed`).
-It's usually desireable, however, to execute these callbacks _asynchronously_, and `defer` provides a mechanism to do so.
+It's usually desirable, however, to execute these callbacks _asynchronously_, and `defer` provides a mechanism to do so.